How to Taste Wine Like a Sommelier: The 6-Step Method

 Each level narrows the tree by roughly half.
 By the time you are at vintage range, a trained pro has often landed within a few correct calls.

-Our blind wine tasting tips guide walks through a full deductive tasting in more detail.
+Our blind wine tasting tips guide walks through a full deductive tasting in more detail, and how to describe wine covers the vocabulary you'll lean on when writing the conclusion.

 Palate Management Across a Flight